American Civil Liberties Union v. Miller: Background

 any person ... knowingly to transmit any data through a computer network ... for the purpose of setting up, maintaining, operating, or exchanging data with an electronic mailbox, home page, or any other electronic information storage bank or point of access to electronic information if such data uses any individual name ... to falsely identify the person.The Georgia statute also included provisions about unauthorized use of trademarks and copyrights to assume a false identity.

-In the plaintiffs' view, the forceful public disclosure of the true identities of Internet users was said to violate privacy and would reveal the sensitive information of users who did not wish to make their identities public.
-Thus, the plaintiffs challenged the constitutionality of this act in its entirety and requested a preliminary injunction.
-The plaintiffs also argued that the Georgia statute would give that state too much authority over the World Wide Web.
+In the view of the ACLU, the forceful public disclosure of the true identities of Internet users would violate privacy and would reveal the sensitive information of users who did not wish to make their identities public.
+Thus, the ACLU challenged the constitutionality of the Georgia statute in its entirety and requested a preliminary injunction.
+The ACLU also argued that the Georgia statute would give that state too much authority over the World Wide Web.

 Opinion

-The district court issued a preliminary injunction against any future enforcement of the Georgia statute, holding that the statute presented a threat of irreparable injury on the rights of the plaintiffs and those they represented, such injuries outweighed any benefits gained by the state in allowing the statute to stand, and that the public had an interest in the injunction.
+The district court issued a preliminary injunction against any future enforcement of the Georgia statute, holding that the statute presented a threat of irreparable injury to the rights of the plaintiffs and those they represented, that such injuries outweighed any benefits gained by the state in allowing the statute to stand, and that the public had an interest in the injunction.
 Determining that the Georgia statute, if enforced, would violate citizens' free speech rights and had possibly already created a chilled speech effect, the court held that an immediate injunction against allowing the statute to go into effect was warranted.
 The court also held that Georgia already had less restrictive means for achieving the specific goals of the statute, including protections for trademarks and trade secrets.

-Georgia also claimed that the ACLU had no standing to sue and had not demonstrated any injury-in-fact from possible future prosecutions, but the court found this argument unpersuasive in light of possible violations of constitutional rights.
-Furthermore, the court upheld the right to anonymous speech on the Internet, because the speaker's identity is an item of content that the speaker has the right to include or keep secret, and Georgia had failed to deliver a compelling governmental interest in requiring speakers to identify themselves if they choose to be anonymous.
+Georgia claimed that the ACLU had no standing to sue and had not demonstrated any injury-in-fact from possible future prosecutions, but the court found this argument unpersuasive in light of possible violations of constitutional rights.
+The court ultimately upheld the right to anonymous speech on the Internet, because the speaker's identity is an item of content that the speaker has the right to include or keep secret by choice, and Georgia had failed to deliver a compelling governmental interest in requiring speakers to identify themselves if they choose to be anonymous.
 The state also failed to convince the court that the statute was narrowly tailored to achieve its goal of preventing fraud, because the statute was overbroad and likely to sweep up many other kinds of speech.
 And finally. the statute was found to be unconstitutionally vague because the average person would be unable to determine how to avoid the proscribed criminal penalties.

 Impact

-This case established the right to anonymous speech for Internet users, within the established law of free speech.
+This case established the right to anonymous speech for Internet users, within the established Constitutional right of free speech.
 In turn, the ruling has been cited as an important early precedent in the application of American constitutional rights to the then-new medium of Internet communication.